PCP55/rhombus-ai-oa/README.md

 Celery worker — so the web server stays responsive even on multi-million-row files.

+**Current status:** End-to-end pipeline is working on a DigitalOcean Droplet (bare IP, no TLS yet).
+Two-step upload → column dropdown → async processing with live progress is implemented.
+Large-file testing is in progress (~1.2 GB CSV).
+Demo video still to be recorded.

 ## Demo Video

 *Recording in progress — will be embedded here.* The video will walk through